MicrosoftDocs/win32/desktop-src/dxmath/xmmin-template.md

 ---
-Description: Compares two numeric data type instances, or two instances of an object which supports an overload of &lt;, and returns the smaller one of the two instances.
+Description: Compares two numeric data type instances, or two instances of an object which supports an overload of <, and returns the smaller one of the two instances.
 The data type of the arguments and the return value is the same. ms.assetid: 26c57a82-ea4a-4a87-9277-5bb353b5ccd2
 title: XMMin template
 ms.technology: desktop